Sizeable business on cotton market

-LAHORE: The Spot Rate Committee of the Karachi Cotton Association (KCA) on Friday decreased the spot rate by Rs 300 per maund and closed it at Rs 18,500 per maund.

-The local cotton market remained bearish and the trading volume remained satisfactory.
+LAHORE: The local cotton market on Wednesday remained bearish and the trading volume remained satisfactory.

-The Spot Rate Committee of the Karachi Cotton Association decreased the spot rate by Rs 300 per maund and closed it at Rs 18,500 per maund.
-Polyester Fiber was available at Rs 383 per kg.
+The Spot Rate remained unchanged at Rs 17,700 per maund.
+Polyester Fiber was available at Rs 378 kg.

 Copyright Business Recorder, 2023